 then replaced with a less expensive selection for the actual cremation.

-Does cremation cost less than burial?
+Does a cremation service cost less than burial?

 The costs are as varied with cremation as with earth burial and are dependent upon the services and products which are selected.
 The same services are available with cremation as with earth burial and entombment, such as preparation (embalming), religious rites, visitation (often with photographs and personal items present), music, gatherings or receptions.
 If the urn is to be buried, graveside services are commonly held as with earth burial.
 If the cremated remains are to be scattered, a memorial service may be planned around the time of scattering.

 When comparing similar services, there is very little difference in cost between cremation and burial.
 Humphrey - Miles - Newbigging recommends that you compare all costs, if cost is a factor in the decision to choose